 TGbe editor: please make the following change in subclause 9.3.1.19.4, P174L1 in D3.2.

-The Resolution subfield in the Partial BW Info subfield indicates the resolution bandwidth for each bit in the Feedback Bitmap subfield.
-The Feedback Bitmap subfield indicates the request of each resolution bandwidth from the lowest frequency to the highest frequency with B1 indicating the lowest resolution bandwidth.
-Each bit in the Feedback Bitmap subfield is set to 1 if the feedback is requested on the corresponding resolution bandwidth.
+The Resolution subfield in the Partial BW Info subfield indicates the resolution bandwidth for each non-reserved (#17420) bit in the Feedback Bitmap subfield.
+The Feedback Bitmap subfield indicates the request of each resolution bandwidth from the lowest frequency to the highest frequency followed by reserved bits (#17420) with B1 indicating the lowest resolution bandwidth.
+Each bit in the Feedback Bitmap subfield is set to 1 if the feedback associated with the indicated resolution bandwidth is requested as described in the remainder of this section (#17420).

 CIDs: 18003